jdestefani/tsptw-infoh413/README.txt

 make all

-the Makefile will trigger the compilation of the files, producing the executables 'TSPTW-II' and 'TSPTW-VND" in the bin folder.
+the Makefile will trigger the compilation of the files, producing the executables 'TSPTW-II','TSPTW-VND','TSPTW-ACO' and 'TSPTW-SA' in the bin folder.

 Note: The code is written in C++98.
-Hence, the code should be reasonable portable to other Operating Systems than Linux or Unix.
+Hence, the code should be reasonably portable to other Operating Systems than Linux or Unix.

 ======